 It should be added that allowing only married couples now would not have the effect of barring homosexual couples.

 Gareth Lee was a member of an organisation called QueerSpace, which campaigns for LGBT rights in Northern Ireland.
 Ashers Bakery, a company part-owned by Colin and Karen McArthur, provided a customised cake-making service.
 In order to mark the end of ‘Northern Ireland Anti-homophobic Week’, in May 2014 Mr Lee placed an order for a cake bearing a picture of ‘Bert and Ernie’, the logo for QueerSpace, and the caption ‘Support Gay Marriage’.
-Writing down the details, Karen McArthur was shocked but did not wish to make a scene.
+Writing down the details, Karen McArthur was shocked but kept her counsel.
 After discussing the matter with her family, she telephoned Mr Lee to advise that the bakery was a Christian business and for that reason could not accept the order.
-Mr Lee had the cake made elsewhere and complained to the Equality Commission for Northern Ireland, which ruled that the equality laws – here the Equality Act (Sexual Orientation) Regulations (NI) 2006 – had been breached.
+So Mr Lee had the cake made elsewhere and complained to the Equality Commission for Northern Ireland, which ruled that the equality laws – here the Equality Act (Sexual Orientation) Regulations (NI) 2006 – had been breached.
 It ordered the bakery to rectify the situation and pay damages.

 She also considered whether they might have the benefit of Article 9 of the Convention for the Protection of Human Rights and Fundamental Freedoms (better known as the European Convention of Human Rights).
 This states that ‘everyone has the right to freedom of thought, conscience and religion’, and ‘freedom to manifest one’s religion or beliefs [in worship, teaching, practice and observance] shall be subject only to such limitations as are prescribed by law… for the protection of the rights and freedoms of others’.
 She ruled that they could not benefit from its protection, because, as in the case of the Bulls, the UK law on anti-discrimination was a proportionate means of achieving the legitimate aim of protecting the rights and freedoms of people such as Mr Lee.
 The defendants were free to manifest their religious beliefs, but only in accordance with the law, which denied them that freedom.

-Thus, although ostensibly religious belief and sexual disposition are both protected characteristics, in practice the UK law is so framed that its protection of the latter may be used as an instrument to quash the other.
-Article 9 of the ECHR is itself interpreted by the courts so as to achieve this end, even at the cost of making the convention self-contradictory.
+It seemed that, although religious belief and sexual disposition were ostensibly both protected characteristics, in practice the UK law was so framed that its protection of the latter could be used as an instrument to quash the other.
+Article 9 of the ECHR was itself interpreted so as to achieve this end, even at the cost of making the convention self-contradictory.
 The intent of ‘subject only to’ in Article 9 is to require the competing freedoms of the two parties in a case to be balanced, not for one freedom to override the other so that freedom to manifest one’s religion is nullified.
 If a balance cannot be struck, because the freedoms are mutually exclusive, the convention is designed to protect ‘fundamental freedoms’; the ‘rights and freedoms of others’ that might require some limitation of the fundamental right to freedom of religion are only those guaranteed elsewhere in the convention.
 The right not to be discriminated against on grounds of sexual orientation is not one of those rights.
-Instead of the Equality Act being subject to the convention, the convention is made subject to it.
+Instead of the Equality Act being subject to the convention, the convention was being made subject to it.